Daniel J. Frey

 A time where compassion is our guide.

-A time where hope is the arm that comforts us.
+A time when hope is the arm that comforts us.

-A time where love asks each of us to do more each and every day.
+A time when love asks each of us to do more each and every day.

 Let us, please, see that too many have died.